Daria-Kot/Daria-Kot.github.io/content/projects/project2/index.md

 ### Lab 1: Setting up the Artemis
 #### Lessons Learned:
 - Successfully Installed and Configured Artemis
-- Established a communication link between the Artemis (peripherl) and my computer (client)
+- Established a communication link between the Artemis (peripheral) and my computer (client)
-- Customized UUIDs to prevent conflicts with other devices Wrote and ran Python scripts to send nd process commans via BLE.
+- Customized UUIDs to prevent conflicts with other devices Wrote and ran Python scripts to send and process commands via BLE.
-- Devloped methods for real-time and batch data collection, enabling comparison of responsiveness versus accuracy in data sampling.
+- Developed methods for real-time and batch data collection, enabling comparison of responsiveness versus accuracy in data sampling.

 ### Lab 2: Setting up the IMU
 #### Lessons Learned: